 - General or specific pain relief

-You can also find a more detailed article on the benefits of treating neuropathic pain here:
+You can also find a more detailed article below -

 If you think acupuncture may be a helpful treatment and want to find out more information on research and the practice of acupuncture, or to find an acupuncturist near you

 Consult your specialist neurofibromatosis adviser or GP first

 Preimplantation Genetic Diagnosis (PGD) is a type of IVF which aims to avoid passing on a genetic condition.
 Embryos are created outside of the body and tested; embryos not affected are then placed back into the womb in the hope a pregnancy occurs.
 If you would like to discuss this topic further, in the first instance please contact your GP and ask for a referral to your local Clinical Genetics Unit or a local genetic counsellor.
 You can find further information on the following at Guy’s and St Thomas

 The Birmingham Women’s and Children’s Hospital also have a really informative leaflet below.